 Why are you doing this?

-COVID health and care system is facing an unprecedented challenge and we want to ensure that healthcare organisations, Arms Length Bodies and local authorities are able to process and share the data they need to respond to COVID-19 for example by treating and caring for patients and those at risk, managing the service and identifying patterns and risks.
+COVID health and care system is facing an unprecedented challenge.
+We want to ensure that healthcare organisations, arms length bodies (ALBs) and local authorities are able to process and share the data they need to respond to COVID-19, for example by treating and caring for patients and those at risk, managing the service and identifying patterns and risks.

 What are COPI notices?

 The Health Service (Control of Patient Information) Regulations 2002 allow the processing of Confidential Patient Information (CPI) for specific purposes.
 Regulation 3 provides for the processing of CPI in relation to communicable diseases and other threats to public health and in particular allows the Secretary of State to require organisations to process CPI for purposes related to communicable diseases.

 The Secretary of State has issued four of these notices requiring NHS Digital, NHS England & Improvement, all healthcare organisations, ALBs, local authorities and GPs (including a specific requirement related to the UK Biobank project) to process CPI for the purposes related to communicable diseases.